Jabs For The Boys: let's beat HPV

 So why aren't boys vaccinated?

 When HPV vaccination began in the UK in 2008, there was less evidence about the cancers the virus could cause in men.
 And some people also think that, by vaccinating girls, boys are also protected.

 So what’s the problem?

-We now know that HPV causes cancers of the penis, anus, head and neck as well as genital warts in men.
+We now know for sure that HPV causes many cases of cancer in men and also genital warts.
 Also, vaccinating girls does not in fact protect all boys and men.

 That’s why boys and men should consider HPV vaccination too.